How To Set Fitness Goals

 When should you set fitness goals?

-While it’s popular to set fitness goals at the start of a new year, month or season, the truth is you can set fitness goals at any time of the year!
+While it’s popular to set fitness goals at the start of a new year, month or season, the truth is you can start a fitness journey or set fitness goals at any time of the year!

 How long should a fitness goal take to complete?

-A fitness goal can take however long you want it to take!
+The time it takes to reach a fitness goal is something only you can determine for yourself.
 Whether your goal focuses on the immediate future, short-term or long-term — or all of them — it’s best to set a goal that is achievable for you.

-This might depend on a number of factors, but foremost it should be realistic!
+This might depend on a number of factors, but the main thing to consider is that it should be realistic for you.

 You can always set an immediate goal to tackle now, then set short-term and long-term goals at a later date.
 Alternatively, you can break a bigger goal down into smaller components.

-You might even like to align your fitness goals to the duration of a SWEAT program.
+You might even like to align your fitness goals to the duration of one of our SWEAT programs.

 If you’re starting out, your goal might be to set aside time for activity every day, complete every session of your SWEAT program workout, or drink more water.

-When we speak of short-term goals, we’re talking about goals that typically span up to 12 weeks.
+Short-term goals would typically span up to 12 weeks.

-An example of a short-term goal might be to complete every workout in full in Kayla’s BBG program (which conveniently spans 12 weeks!).
+An example of a short-term goal might be to complete every workout in full in Kayla's BBG 1.0 program, which runs for 12 weeks.

 Alternatively, if you’re following Chontel Duncan’s FIERCE program, you might like to set a goal to achieve a higher number of reps during the AMRAP sections.

-Long-term goals are goals that typically you’ll look to achieve in 6–12 months.
+Long-term goals would typically be achieved in 6–12 months.

-If you’re completing Steph Sanzo’s BUILD program, you might like to challenge yourself to lift a heavier weight.
+If you’re completing Steph Sanzo’s BUILD program, you might want to challenge yourself to lift a heavier weight.